pudeIko/piva/docs/source/intro.rst

 Summing up, :mod:`piva` provides a time efficient, intuitive GUI application for examination of multiple datasets and is equipped with a platform for importing data into convenient format.
-It is based on ``python`` and ``jupyter-lab`` environments, allowing one to easily carry on on with a detailed analysis of obtained spectra.
+It is based on ``python`` and ``jupyter-lab`` environments, allowing one to easily carry on with their own detailed analysis of obtained spectra.